imjasonh/compat/README.md

 * The cluster can be configured to [only be visible to authorized VPC networks](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters).
-* Builds share VM node resources ("bin-packing") for more effective resource use, and nodes can be configured for [autoscaling](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-autoscaler).
+* Builds share VM node resources ("bin-packing") for more effective resource use.
+This also has benefits to builder image pull latency, since some images may already be available from previous builds.
+* Nodes can be configured for [autoscaling](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-autoscaler).
 * Builds are run as Pods on the cluster, and export resource usage metrics (CPU, RAM, etc.) to [Stackdriver